isomerpages/mindef-sg101/_foreign-policy/Safeguarding our Sovereignty and National Interests.md

 * * *
 #### Bibliography

-[^2]: Public Service Division.
-(2015) <a target="blank" href="https://www.psd.gov.sg/heartofpublicservice/our-institutions/establishing-our-place-in-the-world/">Heart of Public Service</a>.

-[^21]: Ministry of Foreign Affairs.
-(2022, February 28).  <a target="blank" href="https://www.mfa.gov.sg/Newsroom/Press-Statements-Transcripts-and-Photos/2022/02/20220228-Ministerial-Statement">Minister for Foreign Affairs Dr Vivian Balakrishnan’s Ministerial Statement on the situation in Ukraine and its implications</a>.

 [^1]: Ministry of Foreign Affairs.
 (2017, November 28). <a target="blank" href="https://www.mfa.gov.sg/Newsroom/Press-Statements-Transcripts-and-Photos/2017/11/MFA-Press-Release-Speech-by-Dr-Tony-Tan-Keng-Yam-Former-President-of-Singapore-at-the-10th-S-Rajarat">Speech by Dr Tony Tan Keng Yam, Former President of Singapore, at the 10th S Rajaratnam Lecture</a>.

 [^2]: *Ibid.*